 4. Online communities make benchmarking easy

-Having a panel makes it much easier to track your success and capture metrics that will be relevant to your internal teams and stakeholders.
+Having an online research community makes it much easier to track your success and capture metrics that will be relevant to your internal teams and stakeholders.
 You can use your panel to regularly track things like the System Usability Scale (SUS) or overall satisfaction with your website or app.
 Use metrics relevant to your company’s business goals in order to benchmark new designs against old ones.
 An e-commerce company might be interested in the time it takes to complete the checkout process.
 An online brokerage might want to track the time it takes to place a trade.
 Having a pool of users always available to collect these metrics and ratings makes it easy to document your UX wins and demonstrate the value of your research.

 5. Retain and engage the same customers for longitudinal studies

-Fresh perspectives are an essential part of UX research, which is why panels should be regularly refreshed and user participation should be tracked.
+Fresh perspectives are an essential part of UX research, which is why online communities should be regularly refreshed and user participation should be tracked.
 As a best practice, panelists shouldn’t participate in usability testing more than once every six months.
 However, there are some instances where you may need to talk to the same users again.
 Maybe a panelist gave particularly insightful feedback and you would like to get their feedback in another study, or perhaps you have a longitudinal study to test the learnability of a product over time.
-Having these customers in a panel makes it much easier to communicate with them and regularly gather feedback through a series of engagements.
+Having these customers in a community makes it much easier to communicate with them and regularly gather feedback through a series of engagements.
 On the flip side, panelists are usually more invested and more willing to participate long-term.
 Can we say win, win?!

-Get started with a proprietary, online panel to accelerate your UX research
+Get started with a proprietary, online research community to accelerate your UX research

-The consumer feedback you gather through online panels isn’t limited to market research.
+The consumer feedback you gather through online research communities isn’t limited to market research.
 Having a group of real customers test your digital platforms can give your team valuable insights into design, usability, and learnability.
-Maintaining a proprietary panel can accelerate decision-making and ensures your team remains user-centric.
+Maintaining a proprietary research community can accelerate decision-making and ensures your team remains user-centric.